Curie temperature: History

 That heating destroys magnetism was already described in De Magnete (1600):Iron filings, after being heated for a long time, are attracted by a loadstone, yet not so strongly or from so great a distance as when not heated.
 A loadstone loses some of its virtue by too great a heat; for its humour is set free, whence its peculiar nature is marred.
 (Book 2, Chapter 23).in 1895, Pierre Curie used strong magnets and precision balances to study the magnetic phase transition (now called the Curie point or Curie temperature).
 He also proposed the Curie's law.

 In 1911, Pierre Weiss derived his Curie–Weiss law to explain this transition.

 Magnetic moments

 At the atomic level, there are two contributors to the magnetic moment, the electron magnetic moment and the nuclear magnetic moment.
 Of these two terms, the electron magnetic moment dominates, and the nuclear magnetic moment is insignificant.
 At higher temperatures, electrons have higher thermal energy.
-This has a randomizing effect on aligned magnetic domains, leading to the disruption of order, and the phenomena of the Curie point.
+This has a randomizing effect on aligned magnetic domains, leading to the disruption of order, and the phenomenon of the Curie point.

 Ferromagnetic, paramagnetic, ferrimagnetic, and antiferromagnetic materials have different intrinsic magnetic moment structures.
 At a material's specific Curie temperature (T_{C}), these properties change.
 The transition from antiferromagnetic to paramagnetic (or vice versa) occurs at the Néel temperature (T_{N}), which is analogous to Curie temperature.